scollier/SATraining/SATrainingEndToEnd.md

 Feb  9 16:31:36 localhost vagrant: test
 ```

-How do I use it (scenario 2: remote logging)?
+####Scenario 2: Remote Logging

+Stop the rsyslog container on the master node.
+We are going to make a change to the /etc/rsyslog.conf file and we will need to re-read that.
+Use _docker stop <container id>_ to stop the container.

-Configure the client by pointing it to the rsyslog server in the /etc/rsyslog.conf
+On the master node, point it to the rsyslog server in the /etc/rsyslog.conf.
+Substitute your IP address here.
+The entry below is at the bottom of the file.

 ```
 *.* @@192.168.121.249:514
 ```

-* Configure the rsyslog server; ensure the following entries are in the /etc/rsyslog.conf.
+* Configure the rsyslog server.
+In this case, the rsyslog server will be minion / kublet 1 server.
+Ensure the following entries are in the /etc/rsyslog.conf.
 Then restart rsyslog.
+First backup the file.

 ```
+cp /etc/rsyslog.conf{,.old}

 $ModLoad imklog # reads kernel messages (the same are read from journald)
 $ModLoad imudp
 $UDPServerRun 514